Mirza Afzal Beg: Princely state

 Beg joined Sheikh Abdullah's Muslim Conference from its inception.
 In 1934 elections, he was elected to the Praja Sabha and served as the deputy leader of the parliamentary party.
-In 1937–38, after Gopalaswami Ayyangar became the prime minister of the state, Afzal Beg and Girdhari Lal Dogra were appointed cabinet ministers.
+In 1937–38, after Gopalaswami Ayyangar became the prime minister of the state, Mirza Afzal Beg and Girdhari Lal Dogra were appointed cabinet ministers.

 Soon after the 1938 election, Sheikh Abdullah, along with other members, launched an initiative to transform the Muslim Conference into an inclusive nationalist party, to be called the National Conference.
 The Muslim nationalist members, including Choudhry Ghulam Abbas, opposed the move.
 Afzal Beg is said to have counselled caution, fearing a vertical division of the party.
 Despite the apprehensions, the special session of the party convened in June 1939, overwhelmingly passed a resolution transforming itself into National Conference.

 In 1944, Beg was appointed a cabinet minister again and given the charge of Public Works and Municipalities.
 In March 1946, after Pandit Ram Chandra Kak was appointed the prime minister, the National Conference pulled out of the government and launched its Quit Kashmir movement.
 Beg stepped down from his ministerial post for this development.
 He was arrested for taking part in the movement.

-Indian state
+Association with Abdullah

-He was part of the Constituent Assembly of India and Jammu and Kashmir.
+Beg was a close associate of Sheikh Mohammad Abdullah, the founder of the Jammu and Kashmir National Conference (NC).
+Together, they reportedly played a central roles in advocating for the rights of the people of Kashmir.
+Beg was one of the close members in the Quit Kashmir movement of 1946, which demanded the end of autocratic rule under the Dogra dynasty.
+After India's independence and the accession of Jammu and Kashmir to India in 1947, Beg aligned closely with Abdullah's political strategy for maintaining the state's autonomy within the Indian union.

-Plebiscite Front
+Arrest and Plebiscite Front

-Return to government
+In 1953, following the controversial dismissal and arrest of Sheikh Abdullah by the Indian government, Beg was also detained.
+During this period, the political situation in Jammu and Kashmir changed significantly, with the National Conference leadership being sidelined.
+After Abdullah's release, Beg formed the Plebiscite Front in 1955, advocating for a plebiscite to determine whether Jammu and Kashmir should remain part of India or join Pakistan.
+This movement reflected a broader sentiment of political disenchantment in the region.
+The Plebiscite Front, however, created significant political opposition, particularly from pro-Indian factions.
+It faced social boycotts and political isolation, with many of its members enduring hardships under government repression.

-In 1978, Beg was expelled from the National Conference party by Sheikh Abdullah, on allegations of causing party defections.
-Abdullah then groomed his own son Farooq Abdullah as his successor.
+He was one of the key members of the movement, which sought to determine the political status of Jammu and Kashmir.